sndirsch/ingress-ice/README.md

  2. Run `chmod +x ingress-ice&&./ingress-ice` in console and follow the instructions
  4. It will save captured screenshots with into `Ice-2014-07-13--09-13-37.png`, `Ice-2014-07-13--09-14-07.png`...

 If you want to reconfigure the script, run `./ingress-ice -r` .
 See [CLI usage](https://github.com/nibogd/ingress-ice/wiki/Linux-CLI).
+If you want to use cookies instead of login and password, see [cookies authentication](https://github.com/nibogd/ingress-ice/wiki/Cookies-Authentication).

 #### Creating videos